Esteph27/wedding-website/README.md

 - **Flake8**
     Used to enforce PEP8 style guidelines and identify common issues such as unused imports and formatting inconsistencies in the Flask application.

+    Currently all python code passes Flask8 linting checks.

     https://flake8.pycqa.org/en/latest/

 ### Accessability
 - **Lighthouse**
     Used to audit performance, accessibility, best practices, and SEO for the deployed site.

+    The website achieved > 90 for Performance and Accessibility, 100 for Best Practices, and 50 for SEO.
+The lower SEO score is intentional, as a robots.txt file prevents the site from being indexed (as this is a private wedding website).

     https://developer.chrome.com/docs/lighthouse/overview